Safinamide

 About Safinamide

-Safinamide is used in combination with other drugs for the treatment of the signs and symptoms of Parkinson's disease.
+Safinamide is used to treat the signs and symptoms of Parkinson's disease.
 Parkinson’s disease is a disorder of the central nervous system that affects movement and locomotion.
-It causes stiffness, shaking, and difficulty in walking, coordination and balance.

-Safinamide contains 'safinamide', belonging to the group of medications called monoamine oxidase type B (MAO-B) inhibitors.
-It works by increasing the amount of dopamine (a natural substance that is needed to control movement) in the brain.
+Safinamide contains safinamide, which works by increasing the amount of dopamine (a natural substance that is needed to control movement) in the brain.

-Safinamide may cause common side effects like cough, depression, indigestion, flu-like symptoms, insomnia (difficulty sleeping), joint pain, and peripheral oedema.
-Most of these side effects of Safinamide do not require medical attention and gradually resolve over time.
-However, if the side effects persist or worsen, please consult your doctor.
+Take Safinamide as advised by your doctor.
+Safinamide may cause side effects like cough, indigestion, flu-like symptoms, difficulty sleeping, joint pain, and swelling.
+If the side effects persist or worsen, please consult your doctor.

 Uses of Safinamide